OpenAcademy-OpenStack/derekchiang/README.md

 cd exercise-1
 ```

-Then, edit `config.json` to make sure the configurations are correct.
+Then, edit `config.json` to make sure the parameters are correct.

 ```bash
 python exercise.py